Shun Okamoto: Player profile

 Okamoto is a right right-handed pitcher.
 He throws a four-seam fastball topping out at 151 km/h, a slider, a cut fastball, a changeup, a two-seam fastball, and a forkball.
-In 2025, Takahiro Arai said about the His two-seam fastball: "His two-seam fastball is hard to distinguish from a split-finger fastball."
+In 2025, Takahiro Arai said about his two-seam fastball: "His two-seam fastball is hard to distinguish from a split-finger fastball."

 Regarding his batting, Okamoto said, "I'm good at hitting to the opposite field and center field."

 Personal life

 For his university graduation thesis, he wrote about the Carp's business history.